Azure/CanadaPubSecALZ/docs/onboarding/azure-devops-pipelines.md

 ### Migrate Logging configuration from Azure DevOps variables to JSON parameters file

-As of `v0.10.0`, we migrated logging configuration to JSON parameters file.
+As of `v0.10.0`, logging configuration have been migrated to JSON parameters file.
 This change enables:

 * Path for deploying logging without Azure DevOps such as using Azure CLI/PowerShell, etc.
 * Separates Azure DevOps pipeline variables from ARM deployment parameters.